littera/littera/README.md

 ## Littera

-Littera is a CMS based on Laravel framework
+Littera is a CMS based on Laravel 5

 ### Very thanks